scylladb/scylladb/docs/operating-scylla/security/saslauthd.rst

 Configure SaslauthdAuthenticator
 --------------------------------

-Scylla can outsource authentication to a third-party utility named `saslauthd <https://linux.die.net/man/8/saslauthd>`_, which, in turn,supports many different authentication mechanisms.
+ScyllaDB can outsource authentication to a third-party utility named `saslauthd <https://linux.die.net/man/8/saslauthd>`_, which, in turn,supports many different authentication mechanisms.
-Scylla accomplishes this by providing a custom authenticator named SaslauthdAuthenticator.
+ScyllaDB accomplishes this by providing a custom authenticator named SaslauthdAuthenticator.
 This procedure explains how to install and configure it.
-Once configured, any login to Scylla is authenticated with the SaslauthdAuthenticator.
+Once configured, any login to ScyllaDB is authenticated with the SaslauthdAuthenticator.

 **Procedure**